deephdc/deep-docs/source/user/overview/cookiecutter-template.rst

 DEEP Use-cases template
 ========================

-To simplify development and in easy way integrate your model with DEEPaaS API, a project template, `cookiecutter-data-science <https://github.com/indigo-dc/cookiecutter-data-science>`_ [*]_, is provided in our GitHub.
+To simplify development and in easy way integrate your model with :doc:`DEEPaaS API <api>`, a project template, `cookiecutter-data-science <https://github.com/indigo-dc/cookiecutter-data-science>`_ [*]_, is provided in our GitHub.

 In order to create your project based on the template, one has to `install <https://cookiecutter.readthedocs.io/en/latest/installation.html>`_ and then run